PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Evaluating MLLMs on PhD

 \subsection{Analysis of MLLM Answer Tendency}

-Recall that \phd~utilizes binary yes-or-no questions for evaluation.
-While the yes and no questions are perfectly balanced by design, we observe that overall the open-source MLLMs tend to answer yes, with the \texttt{say-yes} rate ranging from 0.510 (Qwen-VL) to 0.811 (LLaVA-1.1) and an average value of 0.691.
-By contrast, GPT-4o has a clearly lower \texttt{say-yes} rate of 0.461.

-Further, by ranking the models in terms of their PhD Index and \texttt{say-yes} rate, respectively, we calculate the Spearman's correlation between the two ranks.
-As shown in \cref{fig:spearman}, the PhD Index and the \texttt{say-yes} rate have a strong negative correlation, with the correlation coefficient of -0.99.
+While the yes and no questions are perfectly balanced by design, we observe that the open-source MLLMs tend to answer yes, with the \texttt{say-yes} rate ranging from 0.462 (Molmo) to 0.811 (LLaVA-1.1) and an average value of 0.611.
+By contrast, the three proprietary MLLMs have a clearly lower \texttt{say-yes} rate.
+Similar observations are reported in \cite{pope,liu2024mitigating}.
+We go one step further by analyzing how the say-yes tendency is related to model performance.
+Ranking the models by their PhD Index and \texttt{say-yes} rate, respectively, we calculate the Spearman's correlation between the two ranks.
+A strong negative correlation exists, see \cref{fig:spearman}.
 The result suggests that addressing VH requires balancing output tendencies, with a particular focus on enhancing an MLLM's ability to say no.